 The portfolio’s total return and yield will fluctuate, as short-term interest rates fluctuate.
 Such fluctuations can be wide.
 Falling interest rates could cause the portfolio’s income—and thus its total return—to decline.
 Rising rates could cause the portfolio’s income and total return to rise.
 The portfolio is also subject to:

 Income risk: The chance that the fund’s income will decline because of falling interest rates.
 Because the fund’s income is based on short-term interest rates—which can fluctuate significantly over short periods—income risk is expected to be high.

-Manager risk: The chance that poor security selection or focus on securities in a particular sector, category, or group of companies will cause the fund to underperform relevant benchmarks or other funds with a similar investment objective.
+Manager risk: The chance that poor security selection will cause the fund to underperform relevant benchmarks or other funds with a similar investment objective.

-Credit risk: The chance that the issuer of a security will fail to pay interest and principal in a timely manner, or that negative perceptions of the issuer’s ability to make such payments will cause the price of that security to decline.
+Credit risk: The chance that the issuer of a security will fail to pay interest or principal in a timely manner or that negative perceptions of the issuer’s ability to make such payments will cause the price of that security to decline.
 Credit risk should be very low for the fund because it invests only in securities that are considered to be of high quality.